-Now we move to the weak anisotropy region where QSL appears.
-In this situation, different from the AFM-VBS transition, we find the crossing $J_2$ values of $\langle D^2_x \rangle / \langle M^2_0\rangle$ in 2D limit are apparently different from those of $\xi_m /L$.
-Instead, within our resolution, for each $J_{1y}$, we find the crossing $J_2$ values of $\langle D^2_x \rangle / \langle M^2_0\rangle$ are almost the same with the QSL-VBS transition points obtained by finite size scaling of VBS order parameters [Fig.~\ref{fig:O4_higherMoment}(b)].
-These values are listed in Table.~\ref{tab:criticalpoint} for convenient comparison.
-Usually, the crossings of $\langle D^2_x \rangle / \langle M^2_0\rangle$ may have much smaller finite effects, which is also observed in other DQCP studies~\cite{loopmodel2,sreejith2019}.
-The crossings of $\xi_m /L$ have some shift for small size but seem to almost converge on large size up to $20\times 20$, and we also use collective fit for data collapse to take into account the finite size effects (see more results in Supplemental Material).
+We now move to the weak-anisotropy region where QSL appears.
+In this situation, in contrast with the AFM--VBS transition, we find that the crossing $J_2$ values of $\langle D^2_x \rangle / \langle M^2_0\rangle$ in the 2D limit are different from those of $\xi_m /L$.
+Within our resolution, for each $J_{1y}$, we find that the crossing $J_2$ values of $\langle D^2_x \rangle / \langle M^2_0\rangle$ are almost the same as the QSL--VBS transition points obtained by the finite size scaling of VBS order parameters [Fig.~\ref{fig:O4_higherMoment}(b)].
+These values are listed in Table ~\ref{tab:criticalpoint} for convenient comparison.
+Usually, the crossings of $\langle D^2_x \rangle / \langle M^2_0\rangle$ have much smaller finite effects, as has been observed in other DQCP studies~\cite{loopmodel2,sreejith2019}.
+The crossings of $\xi_m /L$ are somewhat shifted for small systems but seem to almost converge at large system sizes up to $20\times 20$, and we adopt collective fitting to collapse the data in accounting for the finite-size effects (see more results in the Supplemental Information).